mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Travellers’ instruments quickly confirm they are in the right place.
 Traffic signals from the orbital port offer a slot in the busy arrivals schedule and advise against causing irregularities.
-A helpful list of fines for non- compliance pops up as ‘additional information’.
+A helpful list of fines for non-compliance pops up as ‘additional information’.
 At the same time an automated signal from the small naval base advises against attempting to approach.